 Next, they tested this extract against other pathogens and found that five of the bacterial strains were highly effective against methicillin-resistant Staphylococcus aureus (MRSA), while three were effective against Candida albicans.

 They presented their preliminary findings at the American Chemical Society Spring 2019 National Meeting & Exposition.

 Another study, which featured in Frontiers in Microbiology, examined Laminaria ochroleuca, a species of seaweed that happens to be a rich source of Actinobacteria.

 Actinobacteria are particularly interesting to medical researchers.
 As the authors of the study explain, "bioactivities reported from actinobacterial [natural products] include antibacterial, antifungal, antitumor, anticancer, anti-inflammatory, antiviral, cytotoxic, and immunosuppressive activities."

 Some of the actinobacterial extracts were effective against C. albicans and S. aureus.
 Interestingly, according to senior author Dr. Maria de Fátima Carvalho, "seven of the extracts inhibited growth of breast and particularly nerve cell cancers, while having no effect on noncancer cells."

 Alongside the issue of antibiotic resistance is the parallel problem of antifungal resistance: drugs that kill fungi are also losing their teeth.
 Some hope that marine sponges might be able to assist.

-For instance, research showed that chemical extracts from the Jaspis species of sponge were effective against C. albicans in a mouse model.
+For instance, research showed that chemical extracts from the Jaspis species of sponge were

 Similarly, a study found that eurysterols A and B, two chemicals from a sponge of the genus Euryspongia, "exhibited antifungal activity against amphotericin B-resistant and wild-type strains of [C. albicans]."
 They also killed human colon carcinoma cells in the laboratory.